-FIG 5: Mooring configuration for use with cabled ocean observatories.
+FIG 5: A possible mooring configuration for use with cabled ocean observatories.
 The primary purpose of this mooring is to provide profiling capability; other moorings will be necessary for fixed sensors as well as for surface moorings.
-This mooring is intended for the ALOHA Observatory (AO) at the Hawaii Ocean Time-series (HOT) site north of Oahu, Hawaii.
-(Highlighted portion is funded.)
+This mooring is intended for the ALOHA Observatory (AO) at the Hawaii Ocean Time-series (HOT) site north of Oahu, Hawaii8).